calaldees/teacherEducation/teacherEducation/behaviour.md

 * Positive comments?
     * "Looking sharp!"
     * "Loving the smile!"
-    * "Oh crumbs - I hope it wont be that bad!?"
+    * "Oh crumbs - I hope the lesson wont be that bad!?"
     * (just a nod or thumbs up)
 * Calmed (not shouting)
     * Some of them barrel down the corridors and are flustered when they arrive